sybrew/emoji-settings/readme.txt

 * Tested up to WP 4.9.x

 = 1.0.10 =
-* Fixed: When `the_emoji_options` filter was used erronously, a PHP notice would be cast on every page load.
+* Fixed: When `the_emoji_options` filter was used erroneously, a PHP notice would be cast on every page load.
 * Fixed: Updated license links in readme and included license file.
 * Fixed: Readme typos.